dbierer/php-class-notes/php-security-notes-2023.md

 * http://localhost:8885/#/6/43
   * Duplicate slide: remove

-* Fix the nginx.conf so that you can run the apps
+* Fix the nginx.conf so that you can run the apps off /var/www/html
+* Why can't you run apps using Docker on Windows?

 * Brute Force Detector Class Exercise
   * Image doesn't show up